 With the growth of digital marketing and marketing taking on more of the sales or buying journey, the term SMarketing is rising in importance.
 SMarketing is the process of integrating the sales and marketing processes of a business.

-Now that you understand the importance of social selling, how does one create a social selling program?
+Now that you understand the importance of social selling, how does one build a successful social selling program?

 10 tips for creating a formal social selling program

-Here are 10 tips to launching a social selling program:
+Here are 10 tips for how to build a successful social selling program:

 1. Explain why your company needs social selling